 On top of that, cloud storage providers usually have robust security measures in place.
 For example, their servers are commonly placed in warehouses to avoid employees getting access, and there are strong firewalls to deny easy accessibility of the stored data.
 Cloud computing’s safety and security is a communal responsibility of both the user and the provider to safeguard the data while storing and retrieving it.

-Explaining Cloud Computing Safety and Security
+Explaining Cloud Security

 Generally, organizations place a lot of weight on how safe the data in the cloud is, and rightly so.
 To achieve peace of mind, they can formulate policies that address all the below guidelines:

 Determine who has access to the data stored in the cloud — and who does not.
 As a general rule, it’s best to follow the least privilege concept whereby the level of access is limited to the least access required to perform one’s job.
 Limit access to only those who absolutely need it, then add further protection by issuing privileges for each individual.
 Use access control tools to monitor and remove access when needed.

 Educate users not to expose their access credentials, create unique keys for every service, and restrict access to only those who need it.
 Ensure credentials are updated regularly to avoid attackers seizing any compromised keys.

 Add extra layers of protection, such as two-factor authentications, to provide an additional security barrier if ever an attacker breaches the first.

 Turn on secure login and monitoring to detect unauthorized access.
 Authorize only the devices which need to have access to the data.
 Additionally, logging and monitoring activity (both authorized and unauthorized access) is necessary to detect activity that may be outside the norm.
 For example, off-hours access, from IP addresses outside the network, etc., can be indicative of compromised credentials.

 Among the top cloud providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.